 34. Ditch the paper towels.
 These not only waste paper but the plastic they are always wrapped in.
 Use rags instead, wash and reuse them.

-35. Wash dishes with cellulose popup sponges.
+35. If you wash dishes with sponges, opt for cellulose popup sponges.
 When plastic sponges begin to fall apart, little bits of them go down the drain.
-I use cellulose sponges that I buy loose at Rainbow Grocery in San Francisco.
-When they break down, I compost them.
+I use cellulose sponges that I buy loose at Rainbow Grocery in San Francisco, or I wash my dishes with cloths I knit using natural fibers.
+Both options can go into the compost after they deteriorate.

 36. Wash dishes with homemade dish soap.
 It doesn’t lather up like the commercial stuff does but it works.
 Here’s the recipe.